zhenry9/ullr/docs/index.rst

 Ullr allows for reading and writing data from remote serial devices.
 It was designed with ski racing in mind, but can be used to access any remote serial device with an available internet connection.
+It also acts as a hub, allowing for an arbitrary number of serial devices to be connected to an arbitrary number of software instances.

 Installation
 ~~~~~~~~~~~~